 Is Cerave going vegan?

 In 2019, there were reports saying Cerave is going vegan by 2021/2022.
 Nothing much has happened yet.
 It is 2022 and Cerave is still non-vegan.
 The brand says its products are vegan in the UK.
 But that doesn’t sit right if you look at the animal testing policy of Cerave.

 Cerave is not vegetarian as it contains non-vegan ingredients such as cholesterol derived from sheep wool.

 Do I recommend Cerave?

-Cerave also allows third-party testing on their products to get into the market of China and Brazil.
-Their products ingredients also have a high chance of being tested on animals.
+Cerave also allows third-party testing on its products to get into the market in China.
+Its product ingredients also have a high chance of being tested on animals.

 Plus, Cerave products are not vegan or free from mineral oil.
 Is there a need to say more?

 Alternatives to 5 Highly Recommended Products